Private Spaceships and Future Travel

 - SpaceX, built their own ship and contracted with NASA to make deliveries to the International Space Station.
 SpaceX plans to deliver astronauts as well by the middle 2010s, relieving our dependence on Russian shuttles.

-A Record Breaker to Rival Chuck Yaeger
+SpaceSHipOne is a Record Breaker to Rival Chuck Yaeger

 The dream of privatized space flight saw it's first concrete step toward reality in June 2004 when the pilot of a science fiction-like contest rocketed the SpaceShipOne rocket plane 1/10 of a mile into the upper reaches of the atmosphere to become the first private-sector astronaut to fly into outer space.